Richie Champion: Rodeo career

 Champion finished the 2015 rodeo season ranked 23rd in the world and did not earn a spot in the NFR.
 He underwent back surgery in November 2015 and returned to competition two months later.

 In 2016, Champion became a shareholder in the Elite Rodeo Athletes (ERA), a new for-profit rodeo organization.
 The ERA planned to host a circuit of eight rodeos, all televised, and each with the same roster of top talent.
 The PRCA promptly changed their bylaws.
 Cowboys with financial interest in any other rodeo association would be denied membership in the PRCA beginning with the 2016 season.
 ERA members like Champion would be disqualified from all PRCA rodeos, including the NFR.
 The ERA sued the PRCA, seeking a temporary injunction allowing the cowboys to compete at PRCA events.
 Federal district judge Barbara Lynn denied the preliminary injunction in February, during the multi-day Fort Worth Stock Show & Rodeo.
 Although Champion had been leading the bareback riding field, he was forced to withdraw from the competition and return prize money he had won in the initial rounds.

 After the ERA went out of business after its only year of competition, Champion returned to compete in the PRCA.

-Since starting his professional career, Champion has qualified for the NFR a total of nine times.
+In his PRCA career, Champion qualified for the NFR a total of nine times (2014, 2016-2021, and 2023-2024).

-Champion also competes in the Canadian Professional Rodeo Association (CPRA) and won the CPRA bareback riding national championship at the Canadian Finals Rodeo (CFR) in 2018.
-He has qualified for the CFR three times.
+Champion also competed in the Canadian Professional Rodeo Association (CPRA) and won the CPRA bareback riding national championship at the Canadian Finals Rodeo (CFR) in 2018.
+He qualified for the CFR three times (2018-2019, and 2025).

+Champion retired from bareback riding after competing in the 2026 Calgary Stampede.